How to get to the Aran Islands

 Check out the Dive Academy on Inishmore and book in for a lesson with an experienced diver.
 With its vibrant underwater life, the Aran Islands have a reputation for being one of the best places to dive in Europe.
 Spot vibrant sea anemones, colourful coral, and spiny dogfish as you explore life on the seabed.
 Depending on when you visit, you might even spot friendly dolphins and seals.
 Whether you’re a beginner or a diving pro, the academy has courses suitable for all abilities.

-Take a traditional pony and trap tour around Inishmore.
-You can book in advance so that you’re ready to go once you arrive on the island.
+Book a traditional pony and trap tour around Inishmore.
+You can call ahead so that you’re ready to go once you arrive on the island.
 Along the historic route, you’ll see monastic sites, the island’s famous stone walls, and magnificent Dún Aonghasa.
 Stop off for a spot of lunch and a trip to the local craft shop.
 The covered carriage means you can enjoy your tour, whatever the weather.

 See the Aran Islands from the comfort of a minibus with Adventure Tours Inis Mor.
 The guided tour brings you to some of the major sights including the seal colony, and the Seven Churches.
 The expert guides have great knowledge of the area and its history, sharing local tips on all the best things to see and do with insider information you won’t get anywhere else.